bradleyeckert/chad/doc/spif.md

 ISP of SPI flash over USB is possible using a cheap ($0.30) USB UART chip, the CH330N, or any of a number of such parts.
+The UART doubles as the terminal interface for Forth.

 ## Parameters (aka generics)